Gulf flounder: Threats

 This is a commercially and recreationally important species, particularly in Florida.
 It is also taken as by-catch in commercial trawl fisheries, particularly the penaeid shrimp fishery.
 Seagrass beds have experienced historical declines off Florida, especially in Florida Bay.
-The large seagrass die-off in Florida Bay between 1987-1995 was likely caused by salinity stress, turbidity, and algal blooms.
+The large seagrass die-off in Florida Bay between 1987 and 1995 was likely caused by salinity stress, turbidity, and algal blooms.
 Over that decade, the standing crop of Thalassia testudinum declined by 28%, Halodule wrightii by 92%, and Syringodium filiforme by 88%.
 Since then, the decline has slowed, but die-off continues to occur.
-Between 1995-2003, turtle and shoal grass abundance increased with improved water clarity and has remained generally stable.
+Between 1995 and 2003, turtle and shoal grass abundance increased with improved water clarity and has remained generally stable.
 Tampa Bay and Sarasota Bay also experienced significant seagrass declines in the 1980s, but has since recovered following the improvement of waste water management.
 It has been recorded in the diet of the invasive lionfish, which occurs throughout the entire depth range of P. albigutta.